Why Am I Not Getting Calls From Google Ads?

 5. Weak Landing Pages:

-Challenge: Poorly designed landing pages are one of the major causes for few or no leads from the ads campaign.
+Challenge: Poorly designed landing pages are one major reason for few or no leads from the ad campaign.
 An unoptimized landing page won’t push visitors to take action, like making an appointment or contacting your company.

 If it’s difficult to use or doesn’t clearly explain what to do, users may leave without doing anything, costing you new customers.